SICP Section 2.5

 2. Extending a system

 Assume the system above has to support polynomial arithmetic.
-It turns out it is quite simple to do – why not view polynomials as another layer in the hierarchy of types?
+It turns out it is quite simple – why not view polynomials as another layer in the hierarchy of types?
 This new hierarchy is shown below:

 integer -> rational -> real ->complex->polynomial